Mastering the 10K: Proven Training Plans, Pace Strategies, and How a Smart App Can Elevate Your Performance

 3. Race-Pace Zone – 90-95 % of max heart-rate, the speed you aim to hold for the entire 10 km.
 Training at this intensity teaches your body to run efficiently at the speed you need on race day.

-A study in the Journal of Applied Physiology found that runners who replaced a few moderate‑pace miles each week with short, high‑intensity efforts at 95 % of maximal speed improved 10 km times by an average of one minute.
-The science is clear: run faster in small, controlled bursts and the race will feel easier.
+Research published in the Journal of Applied Physiology found that swapping some moderate-pace miles for short, intense efforts at 95 % of maximal speed cut 10 km times by about a minute on average.
+The takeaway: speed up in controlled bursts and the race becomes manageable.

 How to build a week around the zones